AntonBergaker/small_pp_localization_tool/README.md

 # Using the files in GameMaker
 First make sure to grab this script file and add it to your project: [file](https://github.com/AntonBergaker/small_pp_localization_tool/blob/master/Examples/GameMakerExample/scripts/localization/localization.gml)
 This file contains all the functions you'll need.
+It has been typed using [GMEdit types](https://github.com/YellowAfterlife/GMEdit/wiki/Smart-completion), giving you really useful static type information.
 These functions are made to be used together with the buffer type of language files.

 ## Importing